 Back Bowls Policy

 IMPORTANT!
 Skiing or snowboarding in the Back Bowls or backcountry terrain requires expert skills.
 Risk of injury and the threat of avalanche are always present in these areas.
-Before considering accessing the Alpental Back Bowls or continuing beyond into the backcountry, it's imperative you read the following rules, regulations and information.
+Before getting a Back Bowls Pass, it's imperative you read the following rules, regulations and information.
+Read on and then follow the link to get a pass.

 Back Bowls vs. Backcountry